vectorgrp/sil-kit/docs/usage/quickstart.rst

 Further Reading
 ---------------

-More real-world examples, involving time synchronization and simulated automotive networks, can be found in the :doc:`API sections<../api/api>`.
+More real-world examples involving time synchronization and simulated automotive networks, can be found in the :doc:`API sections<../api/api>`.
 Also, studying the source code of the bundled :doc:`demo applications<demos>` is a good start.
 The simulation lifecycle and supported simulation time synchronization are discussed in :doc:`../simulation/simulation`.
 Additionally, :doc:`../configuration/configuration` describes how the participant configuration file can be used to change the behavior of participants.